-You cannot use this function or procedure if the TopoMap object already contains data.
-If the TopoMap object contains any data, you must do one of the following before calling this function or procedure: commit the changes (using the SDO_TOPO_MAP.COMMIT_TOPO_MAP procedure) and clear the cache (using the SDO_TOPO_MAP.CLEAR_TOPO_MAP procedure), or roll back the changes (using the SDO_TOPO_MAP.ROLLBACK_TOPO_MAP procedure).
+You cannot use this function or procedure if the TopoMap object already contains data, unless you use the function format with next_load as TRUE.
+Otherwise, if the TopoMap object contains any data, you must do one of the following before calling this function or procedure: commit the changes (using the

+SDO_TOPO_MAP.COMMIT_TOPO_MAP procedure) and clear the cache (using the SDO_TOPO_MAP.CLEAR_TOPO_MAP procedure), or roll back the changes (using the SDO_TOPO_MAP.ROLLBACK_TOPO_MAP procedure).